zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 **NOTE:** As the return value of this method changes very infrequently, it is highly recommended to use a cache, such as ``Zend\Cache\Cache``- this will considerably speed up your application.

+For executable demo applications, which illustrate the above, please take a look at ``/demos/ZendService/LiveDocx/MailMerge/supported-formats``.

 .. _zend.service.livedocx.mailmerge.information.getdocumentformats:

 .. rubric:: Get Array of Supported Document File Formats